Miss-ikky/Mywiki/EJPT/Assessment Methodologies/Enumeration/Enumeration.md

 Service Info: OSs: Windows, Windows Server 2008 R2 - 2012; CPE: cpe:/o:microsoft:window

 Host script results:
-nbstat: NetBIOS name: WIN-OMCNBKR66MN, NetBIOS user: <unknown>, NetBIOS MAC: 02:a3:ca
+nbstat: NetBIOS name: WIN-OMCNBKR66MN, NetBIOS user: NetBIOS MAC: 02:a3:ca

 smb-os-discovery:
 smb-security-mode:
 smb2-security-mode:

+##### SMB: Nmap scripts

+- Once you establish the existence of the smb server now we procede with enumeration which invovles finding more info about the service (what can we learn from it and what can we do with it)
+- nmap has an scripting engine
+- stappenplan:

+1. ping target ip to check connection
+2.  run an nmap scan:  *nmap {target ip}*
+3. check if it has smb (port 445 is open)
+4. run an nmap scan just on the smb port 445 where we look at the smb protocol: *nmap -p445 --script smb-protocols {target ip}*